manitou48/crystals/README.txt

 The Maxim DS-series RTC's have a SQuare wave output pin that can be enabled.
 I connected the SQ output to an input pin counted ticks on FALLING edge of pin interrupts.
-The frequency of the squre wave was set at 1024 ticks per second (4096 for the DS1307).
+The frequency of the square wave was set at 1024 ticks per second (4096 for the DS1307).
 The TCXO RTC's ran within 1 ppm of the NTP host.

  http://www.maximintegrated.com/datasheet/index.mvp/id/4627?ver=C&utm_expid=50713806-2

-I conncted a 32Khz crystal to Maple and to breadboard 328p (with and without 22pf load capacitors).
+I conencted a 32Khz crystal to Maple and to breadboard 328p (with and without 22pf load capacitors).
 Frequency is affected by load capacitance, temperature, voltage and aging.